ShahAlvi/data534-Notebook/journal.md

 January 31st &rarr; began and finished working on test function for API wrapper, using testthat tool in r.

 February 2nd &rarr; started working on my portion of the vignette.
 Wrote header portion and description and example use of my authorization and getAPI function.
+February 4th &rarr; finished working on vingette with Jay.